openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 **Detailed description**

-The body of the Loop can be executed 0 or more times depending on the values passed to the Loop operation inputs called "trip count", "condition" and input of the Loop body called "current iteration".
+The body of the Loop can be executed 0 or more times depending on the values passed to the Loop operation inputs called "trip count", "execution condition" and input of the Loop body called "current iteration".

 These Loop operation inputs have the following meaning:
 1. Trip count is an integer scalar or 1D tensor with 1 element input specifying maximum number of iterations.
 To simulate infinite loop Constant `-1` can be provided as input.
-2. Loop condition input is a boolean scalar or 1D tensor with 1 element input specifying whether to run the first loop iteration or not.
+2. Loop execution condition input is a boolean scalar or 1D tensor with 1 element input specifying whether to run the first loop iteration or not.
 Note, that the body of the Loop must yield the condition value for the consecutive iterations.

-There are several combinations of these two inputs `(trip_count, condition)` which are described in the following code snippet:
+There are several combinations of these two inputs `(trip_count, execution condition)` which are described in the following code snippet:

 ```
   input (-1, true) // infinite loop